 If you’ve tweaked enough options and don’t care about scheduling, you can potentially use the Pro without touching the app more than once or twice.
 The connectivity is genuinely useful, however.

 How well does the Dyad Pro actually clean?

 Quite well, overall.
-And with DIY renovations, winter muck trudged into the house, and a five-year-old son, I’ve had more than a few opportunities to test it out to its fullest.
+And with my house beset by DIY renovations, winter muck, and a five-year-old son, I’ve had more than a few opportunities to test it out to its fullest.

 Using the vacuum is a little awkward at first.
 To get started you have to lift it out of the dock, unlock the stem by pressing on the base while pulling on the handle, then hold the power button for a couple of seconds.
-If you’re not familiar with the product, you may also have no idea what the other two buttons do.
-None of this is hard, ultimately, but it’s also non-intuitive enough that I decided to leave Roborock’s instructions attached to the handle (as you can see).
+If you’re not familiar with the product, you may also have no idea what the other two buttons do based on their labeling.
+None of this is hard to figure out, ultimately, but it’s also non-intuitive enough that I decided to leave Roborock’s instructions attached for the convenience of my wife.